simphotonics/generic_enum/generic_enum_builder/README.md

 source code generating classes based on [`source_gen`][source_gen] and [`analyzer`][analyzer].

-The provided builder can be configured to generate a custom extension containing json-serialization methods for each annotated Dart `enum`.
+The provided builder can be configured to generate custom extensions containing value-mapping and json-serialization methods for each annotated Dart `enum`.

 ## Usage